 In his first seven years at UConn, his duties centered around the development of game strategy, practice planning and the organization of the Jim Calhoun Basketball Camp.
 In April 2001, Calhoun promoted Moore and his responsibilities then shifted more towards recruiting over the next three seasons.
 On October 10, 2005, Moore was named UConn’s associate head coach, a title he carried for his last two seasons in Storrs.

-Recognized as one of the top recruiters and evaluators of talent in the country, Moore either recruited or coached numerous current NBA players including Ray Allen, Richard Hamilton, Emeka Okafor, Ben Gordon, Rudy Gay, Caron Butler, Charlie Villanueva, Marcus Williams, Jake Voskuhl, Kevin Ollie, Hilton Armstrong and Josh Boone.
-The Huskies currently claim the fifth most active NBA players (15) of any Division I program in the country.
+Recognized as one of the top recruiters and evaluators of talent in the country, Moore either recruited or coached numerous current/former NBA players including Ray Allen, Richard Hamilton, Emeka Okafor, Ben Gordon, Rudy Gay, Caron Butler, Charlie Villanueva, Marcus Williams, Jake Voskuhl, Kevin Ollie, Hilton Armstrong, Josh Boone, Hasheem Thabeet, Jerome Dyson, Jeff Adrian and AJ Price.
+The Huskies are currently tied for fifth among most active NBA players (12) of any Division I program in the country.
 UConn’s 2004 recruiting class, which included Villanueva, Williams and Boone, was the consensus #1 recruiting class by every major recruiting publication.

 Prior to joining the staff at UConn, Moore served as the head coach at Worcester State College for five seasons (1989-94).
 At the time of his appointment, he became the youngest (24 years old) head coach of a collegiate program in New England.
 In his five years at the helm of the Lancers, Moore compiled a record of 76-59, which served, at the time, as the winningest five-year period in the school’s history.
 His 1992-93 club, after posting a record of 19-8, was named the region’s Most Improved Team by the New England Basketball Coaches Association and earned an ECAC Tournament berth.
 A year later, the 1993-94 team earned a spot in the NCAA Division III National Tournament by defeating Salem State in the MASCAC Tournament Championship Game.
 The tournament berth marked the first time Worcester State reached the NCAA Tournament in nearly 20 years.
 At Worcester State, Moore directed a high-scoring, fast-paced style of play, annually ranking WSC among the NCAA Division III leaders in scoring.

 Moore also gained coaching experience as an assistant at Division II Assumption College (1988-89) and Worcester State (1987-88).
-During his two decades as either an assistant or head coach at the collegiate level, Moore has assembled a career mark of 441-187 (.702).
-Moore began his collegiate coaching career at 22 at Worcester State College under Paul Baker.
+During nearly two decades as either an assistant or head coach at the NCAA Division I collegiate level, Moore has assembled a career mark of 448-181 (.712).
+Moore began his collegiate coaching career at the age of 22 at Worcester State College under Paul Baker.
 His responsibilities in his first year were all encompassing including scouting, recruiting and practice planning.
 After one season there, he moved across town to Division II Assumption College where he worked for head coach Jack Renkens.
 There he was the New England Prep School recruiting coordinator and worked with the backcourt players in Renkens up-tempo, fast-paced style of play.

 A 1987 graduate of Boston University, Moore was selected to his post at Quinnipiac following an exhaustive nationwide search coordinated by DHR International, a leading, privately held provider of executive search solutions with more than 40 wholly-owned offices spanning the globe.
 Glenn Sugiyama, DHR executive vice president and global sector leader of sports; and Pat Richter, executive vice president, education and sports practice; oversaw the process in conjunction with Val Belmonte, Quinnipiac University vice president for athletic marketing and external relations, and Jack McDonald, director of athletics at Quinnipiac.